AndreConforti/my-first-blog/README.md

 ## Usage
 To access the blog, open a web browser and go to **http://localhost:8000/**.
+To be able to add, edit and delete posts, you must log in as an administrator at the link **http://localhost:8000/admin/** and you must access with the superuser credentials created previously.

 To create a new blog post, click on the "**New Post**" button on the top right corner of the page.